 Welcome

 Thank you for visiting the First Student Collective Bargaining Information Website.
-First Student is committed to our people and want to ensure you have all the correct information and details on our latest offer, and how it all relates to you.
+First Student is committed to our people and wants to ensure you have all the correct information and details on our latest offer, and how it all relates to you.

 Bargaining Updates